MSU's Richardson wins Green Street Mile

-TUPELO • The chance to get out and break a sweat early Saturday morning proved irresistable for runners in the 35th annual Green Street Mile.
+TUPELO • The chance to get out and break a sweat early Saturday morning proved irresistible for runners in the 35th annual Green Street Mile.

 Mississippi State’s Slater Richardson, from Starkville, won for the second time in four years as he led a field of 126 competitors in 4 minutes, 30 seconds.
 MSU teammate Benjamin Craw (4:31) and TCPS cross country standout Brock Kelly (4:32) were close behind.